f5devcentral/f5-agility-labs-firewall/docs/class1/module1/lab4.rst

 |image255|

-.. note:: This step validates the site is available before applying the Network Firewall Policy.

 Assign The Policy To The Virtual Server
 ---------------------------------------

 A unique feature of the BIG-IP Firewall Module allows L3-4 security policies to be assigned specifically to an application i.e. Virtual Server.
 So each application can have its own firewall policy separate from other application virtual servers.

 Apply the Network Firewall Policy to Virtual Server
 ---------------------------------------------------

-**Navigation:** Local Traffic > Virtual Servers
+1. Navigate to **Local Traffic** > **Virtual Servers**.

-Click *int_vip_www.site1.com_1.1.1.1*.
+2. Click *int_vip_www.site1.com_1.1.1.1*.

-**Navigation:** Click on the **Security** drop-down and select **Policies**.
+3. Click on the **Security** drop-down and select **Policies**.

-Edit the Network Firewall section of the screen:
+4. Edit the Network Firewall section of the screen:

 +----------------------+-----------------------------------------------+
 | **Virtual Server**   | int_vip_www.site1.com_1.1.1.1                 |